treyhuffine/is-react/README.md

 </p>

 <p align="center">
-  Determine if a variable or statement is a valid element or component in <a href="https://facebook.github.io/react">React</a>
+  Determine if a variable or expression is a valid element or component in <a href="https://facebook.github.io/react">React</a>
 </p>

 <p align="center">